EricThomson/ctdcloud/docs/week1.md

 - Run Python code via the Azure CLI (use VS Code SSH)
 - Explore cloud compute options like virtual machines and containers
 - Estimate cost of a few simple use case with Azure cost calculator
+- Create a Databricks Notebook and run simple compute

 ### Learning Outcomes
 By the end of this week, students will be able to: